 Temporary prescription drugs probably won’t matter in the application.
 For example, if you took an antibiotic 2 years ago, the carrier may want to know what that was for.
 However, it should not matter unless it is a serious drug.

 Your prescription drug usage is not a secret.
 Disability insurance carriers rely on electronic data.
 Think you can avoid it?
-No. Disability insurance underwriting includes your acceptance with the carrier reviewing your prescription drug history.
+No. When you sign the application, you agree to let the carrier review your prescription drug history.

 FYI – you don’t want the underwriter to do any more work than he or she has to.
 Again, it is best for honesty with your agent and on the application.

 Your “Fun” Activities

 All work and no play burns you out, right?
 We all need extracurricular activities.
 They recharge us.
 However, some activities are deemed too risky by insurance carriers.
 They include, but are not limited to:

 - scuba diving (beyond 100 ft usually)